How Your LLC Will Be Taxed

 Employees May Need to File Tax Returns

-Most Minnesota LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of revenue you expect to generate.
 The most common types of estimated tax are:

 Yes.
-Minnesota does have a general state income tax.
+Minnesota does have a state income tax.
 You can find more information above.

 Yes.
 Minnesota does have a franchise tax that may be applicable to some LLCs.
 You can find more information above.

 Yes.
 In most cases, you must pay estimated taxes to the state and federal governments.
 You can find more information above.